Paper Type Playbooks

 If code is light, stay in the writing/design route.
 If code becomes central to the paper, switch into the full Stage-I code lane instead of using generic drafting alone.

-3. Methods Paper
+3. Qualitative Paper

 Use this when